 F1 2014 is on Xbox 360, PlayStation 3, and PC.
 Already announced earlier this year is that F1 2015 is coming for Xbox One, PlayStation 4, and PC.
 The PC version is clearly stuck in the middle of this release cycle, and suffers.
 If you want F1 2014 on old gen, F1 2013 has more content minus the changes to Formula One racing as a whole.
 If you want F1 2014 on PC, F1 2015 will likely be more graphically impressive, and F1 2013 still has more content to consume.

 F1 2014 just feels out of place.
 And it also looks like it.
 It’s really a shame that this year’s entry is so hollow.
-Codemasters hasn’t does anything criminal here.
+Codemasters hasn’t done anything criminal here.
 There are many improvements, and all for the better.
 But the main point of contention is removal of some pretty impressive features and modes that acclimated newcomers.
 F1 2014 only seems to alienate, new and old fans.
 Complaints aside, F1 2014 is an incredible simulation of the Formula 1 you simply won’t find elsewhere.
 A damn fine racing game with little incentive to upgrade.

 A Steam code was provided by PR for review purposes